Mike Bliss: 2000–2004

-In 2000, Bliss signed to drive the No. 14 Conseco-sponsored Pontiac Grand Prix owned by A.J.
+In 2000, Bliss signed to drive the No. 14 Conseco Pontiac Grand Prix owned by A.J.
 Foyt Racing in a bid for NASCAR Winston Cup Series Rookie of the Year honors.
 Because the team had no owner's points, Bliss failed to qualify for three out of the first four races of the season, and he was quickly released.
-He soon signed to drive the No. 27 Pfizer/Viagra-sponsored Pontiac for Eel River Racing.
-He had a ninth-place run at Talladega Superspeedway and finished 39th in points that year.
+He soon signed to drive the No. 27 Pfizer/Viagra Pontiac for Eel River Racing.
+He had a ninth place run at Talladega Superspeedway and finished 39th in points that year.

 Bliss was unable to pick up a full-time ride for the 2001 season.
-He finished 40th at Daytona International Speedway in a one-race deal for David Ridling, but that team soon closed its doors.
+He finished fortieth at Daytona International Speedway in a one-race deal for David Ridling, but that team soon closed its doors.
 During the middle of the season, he briefly returned to Eel River after they fired their regular driver but he was unable to qualify for a race.
-Late in the season, he garnered a ninth-place run at South Boston in a one-race deal for IWX Racing's Steve Coulter.
+Late in the season, he garnered a 9th-place run at South Boston in a one-race deal for IWX Racing's Steve Coulter.

 In 2002, Coulter returned full-time to the Truck Series and signed Bliss as the driver.
 Bliss picked up five wins and won the Truck series championship.
-He would sign to drive the No. 20 Rockwell Automation-sponsored Chevrolet for Joe Gibbs Racing in the Busch Series the following year, posting 14 Top 10s and finishing 10th in points.
+He would sign to drive the No. 20 Rockwell Automation Chevrolet for Joe Gibbs Racing in the Busch Series the following year, posting fourteen top-tens and finishing tenth in points.
 That same year, he competed in the International Race of Champions, winning at Chicagoland Speedway.
-He ran only one Winston Cup race in 2002, subbing for Jamie McMurray (who was subbing for the injured Sterling Marlin, but had a prior commitment) in the No. 40 Coors Light-sponsored Dodge.
+He ran only one Winston Cup race in 2002, subbing for Jamie McMurray (who was subbing for the injured Sterling Marlin, but had a prior commitment) in the No. 40 Coors Light Dodge.
 In 2004, Bliss picked up his first career Busch win at Lowe's Motor Speedway and finished fifth in points.
 After he was declined a job as driver for Gibbs’ Cup program, Bliss announced his departure, and replaced Ward Burton at Haas CNC Racing’s Cup ride, posting a tenth place run at Darlington Raceway.

-Before leaving Joe Gibbs Racing, Mike Bliss had his career-best finish to date in his Cup series career in the 2004 Chevy Rock & Roll 400.
-Bliss, driving the No. 80 Hunt's Ketchup-sponsored JGR car, got penalized for speeding on pit road on lap 332.
-Despite this, he formed a tremendous comeback, climbing through the field during the final 50 laps, and finishing fourth, his first and only Top 5 to date.
+Before leaving Joe Gibbs Racing, Bliss had his career-best finish to date in his Cup series career in the 2004 Chevy Rock & Roll 400.
+Bliss, driving the No. 80 Hunt's Ketchup JGR car, got penalized for speeding on pit road on lap 332.
+Despite this, he formed a tremendous comeback, climbing through the field during the final fifty laps, and finishing fourth, his first and only top-five finish in the series.